JeromeBau/SimulatedAnnealing/README.md

 # <p align='center'>Simulated Annealing</p>

+This repository contains several codes concerning the implementation of Simulated Annealing in Python, particularly an implementation of Simulated Annealing using a Gibbs kernel, which allows for an application of a *Traveling Salesman* type problem and also a Variable Selection Problem for a linear regression.

+## Content
+* Basic Idea
+* Application: Continous function
+* Modification for discrete search space
+* Implementation of a Gibbs kernel
+* Application: Variable Selection
+* Application: Traveling Salesman Problem

 ## Simulated Annealing - The basic idea

-Simulated Annealing is an exciting method that borrows ideas from statistical physics to approach optimization of large scale combinatorial problems.
-The idea comes from the cooling process of metal, where, the cooling is in such a way that at each temperature interval, the molecules can align.
+Simulated Annealing is a method that borrows ideas from statistical physics to optimize on a cost function on a a large search space.
+The idea comes from the cooling process of metal, where the cooling is carried out in such a way that at each temperature interval the molecules can align in a way that leads to a near perfect result.
-- can be used for discrete and continuous optimization
+The concept can be easily adapted to fit either a discrete case or a continous function.

-At each temperature $T_i$, the solid needs to reach its _thermal equilibrium_, which is expressed by a probability distribution, the Boltzmann distribution.
+At each temperature, the solid needs to reach its *thermal equilibrium*, which is expressed by a probability distribution, the Boltzmann distribution.
-The probability of being in a particular state is given by:
-$$p(x) \prop \exp(-f(x) / T)$$
-where f(x) is the energy at the time and T is the temperature.

-- the algorithm allows to move away a local minimum (to a point that temporarily is less optimal).
-The probability of this move decreases with the temperature

-- if cooling happens sufficiently slow the global optimal will be found
-$$T_k = T_0 C^k $$
-where C is the cooling rate, often time $\approx$ 0.8 if cooling is too fast one gets stuck in a local min
+Important distinction to many other algorithms that attempt to determine an optimum: The algorithm will also go into the "wrong" direction with a certain probability.
+This probability decreases with the decrease of the temperature.

+A threshold depending on the temperature will stop the algorithm.

+## Application: Finding the global optimum of a continuous function

+To find the optimum of a continous function we use the

 <p align="center">
 <img src="https://raw.githubusercontent.com/JeromeBau/SimulatedAnnealing/master/simulated_annealing_example.gif" alt='Simple example for a simulated annealing algorithm'/>
 </p>

+## Modification for discrete search space

+In progress

+## Implementation of a Gibbs kernel

+In progress

+## Applying the algorithm to Variable Selectio in a linear Regression

+In progress

+## Applying the algorithm to the Travelin Salesman Problem

+In progress